coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

 ```

 <div class="notices blue">
-On Potential, set potential name to the industry of the related account and the next step field to the email of the related account
+On Potential, set the potential name field to the industry of the related account and the next step field to the email of the related account
 </div>

 ```xml